Pollux (star): Physical characteristics

+Parallax measurements by the Hipparcos astrometry satellite place Pollux at a distance of about 33.78 ly from the Sun.
+This is close to the standard unit for determining a star's absolute magnitude (a star's apparent magnitude as viewed from 10 parsecs).
+Hence, Pollux's apparent and absolute magnitudes are quite close.

 The star is larger than the Sun, with about two times its mass and almost nine times its radius.
-Once an A-type main-sequence star, Pollux has exhausted the hydrogen at its core and evolved into a giant star with a stellar classification of K0 III.
+Once an A-type main-sequence star similar to Sirius, Pollux has exhausted the hydrogen at its core and evolved into a giant star with a stellar classification of K0 III.
 The effective temperature of this star's outer envelope is about 4810 K, which lies in the range that produces the characteristic orange hue of K-type stars.
 Pollux has a projected rotational velocity of 2.8 km·s^{−1}.
 The abundance of elements other than hydrogen and helium, what astronomers term the star's metallicity, is uncertain, with estimates ranging from 85% to 155% of the Sun's abundance.